-What is the Ultimate Canon Landscape Camera for 2020?
+What is the Ultimate Canon Landscape Camera?

 Truth is, any of Canon's current EOS DSLR and mirrorless camera models will work very well for landscape photography.
 So, it is hard to make a bad decision for this pursuit.

 In general, landscape photography involves subjects in a fixed position, going nowhere.
 This means that a fast frame rate and highly sophisticated AF system are not as important in most cases.

 Still, some cameras are better choices than others.
 What makes a camera the better choice for landscape photography?
 The camera's imaging sensor is one of my highest considerations when choosing a landscape camera.
 Landscapes typically contain fine details and a high resolution imaging sensor is ideal for pulling these out.
 As long as the pixels are equal, more pixels are better.